scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

     sudo mkdir -p /usr/local/scion/caddy-scion
     sudo chown -R $USER /usr/local/scion

-- Modify the JSON configuration file to point to the correct paths for the plugin data directory.
+- You can use the ``scion-caddy-forward-proxy.json`` file in `latest realease <https://github.com/scionproto-contrib/http-proxy/releases>`_ or in `examples <https://github.com/scionproto-contrib/http-proxy/blob/main/_examples/scion-caddy-forward-proxy.json>`__ folder as a configuration file.
-If you followed the file ``scion-caddy-forward-proxy.service`` in the `examples <https://github.com/scionproto-contrib/http-proxy/tree/main/_examples>`_ folder, replace ``/usr/share/scion/caddy-scion`` with ``/usr/local/scion/caddy-scion``.
+  Next, modify the JSON configuration file to point to the correct paths for the plugin data directory.
+Mainly, **replace** ``/usr/share/scion/caddy-scion`` with ``/usr/local/scion/caddy-scion``.

 - Run the binary with the configuration file:

   .. code-block:: bash

-    ./scion-caddy -conf /path/to/your/config.json
+    ./scion-caddy -conf /path/to/your/scion-caddy-forward-proxy.json

-- If you are running the forward proxy as a local proxy, please follow the instructions `instructions <#running-the-scion-http-forward-proxy-locally>`_ .
+- If you are running the **forward proxy as a local proxy**, please follow the localhost configuration `instructions <#running-the-scion-http-forward-proxy-locally>`_ to integrate it with your browser.

 .. note::
-  Instructions to run the HTTP Forward Proxy on MacOS as launchd service will be provided soon.
+  Instructions to run the HTTP Forward Proxy on MacOS as launchd service will be provided in the future.
 Likewise, we will work on providing a Homebrew formula.

 Build for Windows and install